ravening/bitvavo-trading/README.md

 ## Running the project

 1. Add the bitvavo api key, secret key in `application.properties` file
-2. Start the project using `mvn spring:boot-run`
+2. Start the project using `mvn spring:boot-run` or build jar file using `mvn clean packages -DskipTests`
+3. Run the jar using `java -jar target/bitvavo-trading-0.0.1.jar`
-3. Hit the end points `localhost:8080/api/assets` or `localhost:8080/api/ticker/BTC-EUR`
+4. Hit the end points `localhost:8080/api/assets` or `localhost:8080/api/ticker/BTC-EUR`

 ## Displaying BTC price in real time